fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 **Figure 26: The Views folder in the project**

-Then select the folder “Views” , do a double click with the mouse to open the context and then click in “Add”> “New File...” as described in figure 27:
+Then select the folder “Views” , double click with the mouse to open the context and then click in “Add”> “New File...” as described in figure 27:

 ![Xamarin Workshop - Figure 27](ImagesForGuides/figure27.png)